abdelhafid37/minh-pham-remake/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Hi and welcome this is abdelhafid I'm a recent cs grade studend and front-end developer

+## Hallo und welcomen das ist abdelhafid ich bin cs studenten und front-end developer

+## this project is a remake of the awwward winning website of [minh pham](minhpahm.design)

+-> to set up the project on your machine
+-> got to the console with the path of the project & run => { npm i }

+-> open the link that will show up in the terminal